 ARU cases involve the practice of specialist civil as well as criminal law and procedure.
 They are often high profile, sensitive cases which can have an impact upon the development of case law and the wider criminal justice system as well as on the lives of the individuals directly involved.

 The VRR Scheme gives victims of crime and bereaved families a clear mechanism through which they can obtain a full reconsideration of certain decisions not to proceed with their case.
 The ARU is responsible for conducting these independent reviews in VRR cases where local resolution has not been possible.

 Executive team of Special Crime and Counter Terrorism Division

-Jenny Hopkins is Head of the Special Crime and Counter Terrorism Division.
+Nick Price is Head of the Special Crime and Counter Terrorism Division.